 The Board of Directors supervises Finnair's operations and governance, deciding on significant matters concerning the Company's strategy, investments, organisation and finance.
 According to the Finnish Companies Act, the Board of Directors represents all shareholders of the Company and has the general duty to act diligently in the interests of the Company.
 Under law, the Board of Directors is accountable to the shareholders for the appropriate governance of the Company and for ensuring that the operations of the Company are run adequately.
 In addition to the Board of Directors' statutory tasks, certain significant matters are reserved for the Board of Directors' decision, as set out in the charter of the Board of Directors.
-The Board of Directors prepares and adopts the charters of the Board and of its committees.
-The Board of Directors also confirms the Internal Audit and Risk & Compliance Charters.
+The Board of Directors prepares and adopts the charters of the Board of Directors also confirms the Internal Audit and Risk & Compliance Charters.
 The Board of Directors sets the Company's strategic aims and monitors the implementation of the strategy.
 The Board of Directors approves other significant strategic matters, business plans, significant partnerships and other decisions exceeding the limits that the Board of Directors has set to the CEO's decision-making authority.
-The Board of Directors decides on guarantees and other commitments for external parties' liabilities.
 The Board of Directors convenes normally ten (10) times a year.
 At the date of this Offering Circular, the Board of Directors of the Company consists of the following persons: